byuccl/spydrnet-tmr/docs/simpleCounter/vivado_vivado/index.rst

 Vivado to Bitstream
 ~~~~~~~~~~~~~~~~~~~
-The verilog netlist asks for a top module to be specified. *Click on auto find*

 After adding the source files for your project, go to the "Flow Navigator" window on the left hand side of the screen, and click on "Generate Bitstream" under "Program and Debug."

+**NOTE** The verilog netlist asks for a top module to be specified click ok on the box that pops up and then click on the 3 dots on the next pop up, then select simpleCounter as the top module.

 .. _img:vivado_run_generate_bitstream:
 .. image:: vivado_screenshot3.*
    :align: center

-Once the Bitstream has been generated click on "Open Hardware Manager" under the tab "Program and Debug", click on "Open Target" then click on "Auto Connect", next click on "Program Device" then click on the box that pops up.
+Once the Bitstream has been generated click on "Open Hardware Manager" under the tab "Program and Debug", click on "Open Target" then click on "Auto Connect", next click on "Program Device" then click on Program in the box that pops up.
 A "Program Device" window should open up, click on program to download the bitstream to your device.

 Verifying if the Design Works